SchmidtDawid/Page-copying-1/README.md

-This is my trying to copy simple website from picture.
+This is my frist try to copy simple website from picture.
+I know it is ugly but i had started learning then ;)